 Dr. Brooks' current research includes a book project (with Peter White) that evaluates the nature and implications of “political control of the military” in authoritarian regimes.
 It includes a new theory of variation in political control, which is evaluated with large-n quantitative analysis and qualitative analysis in cases selected from around the world, including several from the Middle East and North Africa.
 Her research on the United States focuses on issues of military professionalism, military advice and civilian control of the military.
 An additional current project explores the implications for territorial safe havens for the incidence of complex terror attacks in Europe and the United States and includes data collection of terrorist attacks in both regions.
-In addition to her academic work, Dr. Brooks remains engage with policy debates related to her areas of expertise, and national security more broadly.
+In addition to her academic work, Dr. Brooks remains engaged with policy debates related to her areas of expertise, and national security more broadly.

 Ph.D., UC-San Diego, 2000